ohsita/my-vault/02_notes/2025/KARURAメモ.md

 DNAのみ
 At this site, the Hoechst 33342 sample responded sufficiently strongly compared to the blank, but the TMA-DPH did not.
 From this, we know that DNA is present at this site.
-This result may suggest the existence of life that does not use phospholipids as a raw material for membrane structure, or the existence of life that died out in the past.（リン脂質の分解条件に付いて明示的に説明する）ネクローシスの場合、細胞膜が迅速に分解されることを考えると、
+Given the rapid degradation of cell membranes in the case of necrosis, This result may suggest the existence of life that does not use phospholipids as a raw material for membrane structure, or the existence of life that died out in the past.

 リン脂質のみ